 9. Electronic Chart Display Information System

 ECDIS is a development in the navigational chart system used in naval vessels and ships.
-With the use of the electronic chart system, it has become easier for a ship’s navigating crew to pinpoint locations, and attaining directions are easier than before.
+With the use of the electronic navigation equipment, it has become easier for a ship’s navigating crew to pinpoint locations, and attaining directions are easier than before.

 Read more about ECDIS here.